WEC-Sim/WEC-Sim/docs/_include/pto.rst

 """"""""""""""""""""""""""

 This section describes how to use RM3 with PTO-Sim.
-Two tutorials will be given in this section: one for the RM3 with a hydraulic PTO (non-compressible) and another for the RM3 with a direct drive PTO.
+Two tutorials will be given in this section: one for the RM3 with a hydraulic PTO and another for the RM3 with a direct drive PTO.

 .. _pto-rm3-hydraulic: